Unable to Locate Complete Label Info

 With three notable exceptions…

 First, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Blue Seal Life Stages Dog Food appears to be an average kibble.
+Judging by its ingredients alone, Blue Seal Life Stages Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.